-The employee cost forecasts build in current Enterprise Agreement conditions.
+The employee cost forecasts build in current Enterprise Agreement conditions, however it is noted that these are currently the subject of an industrial negotiation.
 Casuals, agency staff and overtime are expected to remain at current levels.
 No one-off redundancies and related ongoing cost savings have been built into projections as there are no structural changes currently resolved.